-GFSI Technical Working Groups (TWG) bring together volunteer food industry experts from around the world to work on a range of topics that have been prioritised by the GFSI Board.
+GFSI working groups bring together volunteer food industry experts from around the world to work on a range of topics that have been prioritised by the GFSI Steering Committee.
 Their goal is to help GFSI pursue its key objectives of harmonisation and capability building by delivering credible and practical guidelines and insight into strategic food safety issues.

-Whenever a new Technical Working Group is created, calls for participation are made.
+When a new working group is created, calls for participation are made.
 Applications are open to all and rated against selection criteria based on the needs of each project.
 To receive announcements about new groups, please make sure you are following GFSI News, emailings, LinkedIn Group and Twitter feed.

 To provide GFSI with an expert, independent outlook on any science and technology developments that may impact food safety.
 This network of multi-disciplinary experts acts as an objective and highly transparent source and review of the evidence underpinning GFSI’s strategic priorities, decisions, and